Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 And the very people who poo-pooed this whole notion of questioning loyalty to the Vatican or the U.S. Constitution are now themselves back doing just that.

-They even dragged out Mr. Summer replacement yesterday, Mario the Pious, uh on well, not yet.
+They even dragged out Mr. Summer replacement yesterday, Mario the Pious, on, well, not yet.

-See, it's it's yesterday to me, Sunday, two days ago, Mario the Pious, former governor of uh New York was on Meet the Press.
+See, it's yesterday to me, Sunday, two days ago, Mario the Pious, former governor of New York, was on Meet the Press.

-I'm gonna go back into the archives of this program because Back in the early days, whenever uh you know, uh Governor Cuomo had his uh radio talk show, he was the first uh antidote to me that the Libs put up there.
+I'm going to go back to the archives of this program because back in the early days, whenever Governor Cuomo had his radio talk show, he was the first antidote to me that the Libs put up there.

 Well, no, he's second, right?